 So what does this all mean?
 The wealth gap continues to increase.
 Those families in the 90th percentile have a net worth of almost $1,000,000.
 Meanwhile, those in the 50th percentile or below hardly have any net worth at all.

 Think about what happened during the global pandemic.
-The people who owned stock saw their shares rise by 16% on average.
-If they bought the NASDAQ, they saw a whopping 42% increase!
+The people who owned stock saw their shares rise by double digits in 2020 and in 2021.

 Meanwhile, those who don’t own stock and who suffered layoffs have fallen further behind.